 Our current councillors were elected at the last Local Government elections on Thursday 4 May 2017 for a term of five years (until May 2022).

-Talk to your local councillor by contacting them directly or by attending one of their regular public surgeries.
+You can talk to your local councillors by contacting them directly or by dropping in to one of their public consultation sessions which are known as surgeries.

 - View a full list of councillors

 - View dates and times for councillor surgeries